 Manage your SaaS vendor relationships

-The greatest change to the IT professional’s role will be to shift its mindset from primary maintenance of all the firm’s systems to overseeing and managing a third-party SaaS vendor.
+The greatest change to the IT professional’s role will be to shift its mindset from primary maintenance of all the firm’s systems to migrating, overseeing, and managing a third-party SaaS vendor.
 For law firms with primarily on-premise systems, IT roles traditionally involved the purchase and maintenance (upgrades, capacity, security) of the hardware.
 The IT professional would contact the third-party system vendor as needed for items like system troubleshooting or upgrade assistance.

 For law firms accelerating to the cloud, what is different is that the third-party system vendor has significant responsibilities of feature and functionality updates, of maintaining the SaaS solution, and most of the security.
 In this environment, the IT professional must manage the relationship more closely to ensure the Service Level Agreement is being followed.